 SVP of Strategy, Build and Construct Division, Nemetschek

 Founder and MD, The B1M

 Having worked with a leading UK contractor, Fred founded The B1M to focus on sharing "the best of construction" - improving the industry while helping to attract more people to come and work in it.
-Fred has since grown The B1M into the world’s largest and most subscribed-to video channel for construction with over 2 million YouTube subscribers and 20 million viewers each month.
-It now employs a 15-strong team across London, Sydney and New York.
-In September 2020, The B1M was named by The Times as one of the 20 best educational YouTube channels in the world.
+Fred has since grown The B1M into the world’s largest and most subscribed-to video channel for construction with over 2.9 million YouTube subscribers and 24 million viewers each month.
+It now employs a 17-strong team across London, Sydney and New York.
+The B1M has been named by The Times as one of the 20 best educational YouTube channels in the world.
 From interviewing Sir Richard Branson to filming inside London's Big Ben, Fred’s videos have amassed hundreds of millions of views making him a global figure in video publishing and a role model to millions of people interested or already working in construction.
 Fred’s mission is to change the perception of construction on planet Earth.